-Open Classes continue with strong attendance and good feedback all year round.
+Open Classes continued with strong attendance and good feedback all year round.

 We secured a grant from Wiltshire Community Foundation to support our Dementia Friendly Dance strand.

-Company will perform Head in my bag at Pavilion Dance South West, Bournemouth on 1 October
+Company performed Head in my bag at Pavilion Dance South West, Bournemouth on 1 October

-The next DANCE SIX-0 AGM will take place on 25 January 2018 at 2pm at Salisbury Playhouse
+DANCE SIX-0 AGM took place on 25 January 2018 at Salisbury Playhouse